 |COUN 5970 - Advanced Pharmacology||1 (Fall Semester)|

 Selection of a university and graduate program of study is an important decision.
 Therefore, prospective students are required to meet and consult with a departmental faculty advisor as part of the application process.
 Students should schedule an appointment to discuss career goals and special circumstances with a member of the faculty as soon as possible by calling 719-255-4996 or email@example.com.
 This meeting will also serve as an admissions interview for the program.

 The Department of Counseling and Human Services faculty select a day and evening cohort of students that begin their academic program each year beginning in June.
 Admission to the program is a selective process with enrollment limited to 48 qualified students (24 students in the day cohort and 24 in the evening cohort).
 Students are chosen during the spring semester for admission the following summer.
 Up to nine hours of approved coursework may be completed as an Unclassified Student or as a transfer student prior to admission.
 Successful completion of Unclassified Student or Transfer Student coursework does not ensure admission to the program.
 Consult with a faculty member about courses you wish to take as an unclassified student or to transfer, as certain rules apply to these courses.

-To be considered for admission to the Counseling and Human Services program, prospective students must complete the following procedures:
+To be considered for admission to the Counseling program, prospective students must complete the following procedures:

 Application deadline is January 28

 Financial Aid priority filing date is March 1

 - Carefully read the Counseling Program Information Bulletin and identify questions you have about the program

 - Schedule an admissions and information interview with a Department of Counseling and Human Services faculty member early in the process.
 The goal of the appointment is to answer questions you have about the program, clarify the procedures for admission to the program, and to determine your level of interest in and preparation for the program.
 Call 719-255-4996 or firstname.lastname@example.org to set up appointments/interviews.